- Language Justice

-Even after a decade of participatory grantmaking practice, we engage with curiosity in every grantmaking cycle and with full openness that what we have been planting and nurturing for the past years might no longer be serving our community.
+Even after a decade of participatory grantmaking practice, we engage with curiosity in every grantmaking cycle and with full openness to the notion what we have been planting and nurturing for the past years might no longer be serving the young feminist movements.
 We have asked the young feminist community of applicants, grantee partners and FRIDA advisers what are the valuable segments of FRIDA model that bring joy and excitement and what they found challenging in the process and should be assessed or changed in the future.
 This is a report back to young feminist communities about what we have learned in our grantmaking from 2015-2021, and how FRIDA will move forward in respect to this collective knowledge.

 We have collected data from application forms, feedback forms, voting forms, feedback on the voting and about FRIDA's process, email communications and Q&A, outreach processes, regional strategies, grantee data and other FRIDA's research and reports.
-All the data that we have received has been read with feminist intersectional lens and with an understanding how interlocking systems of oppression influence our data.
+All the data that we have received has been read with a feminist intersectional lens and with an understanding of how interlocking systems of oppression influence our data.
 We will be sharing findings beyond numbers and with more analyses that might not show in numbers.
-We have learned that numbers will favour the success of this participatory model, but the challenges that maybe just a couple of groups could experience about access, bias, capacity can challenge all its advantages.
-Furthermore, we co-design a feminist participatory grantmaking methodology that could help us capture data and nuances that speak to many dimensions of feminist organizing.
-We wanted to go deeper, questioning what participation means to the communities that we exist to support and what the impact of this model could be that is definite by the communities that participate in this process.
+We have learned that numbers reveal the success of this participatory model, but that the barriers that just a couple of groups could experience around access, bias, capacity can fundamentally challenge this model.
+We wanted to go deeper, questioning what participation means to the communities that we exist to support and what the impact of this model could be on those that participate.

 The key questions we